shuhaowu/projecto/README.md

  1. Go get [vagrant](http://www.vagrantup.com/).
  2. git clone this project
  3. cd into the project
+ 4. Create a file called `settings_local.py`.
+In it, have:

+    DEBUG = True
+    SECRET_KEY = "replace with your own key here"

- 4. type `vagrant up`
+ 5. type `vagrant up`
- 5. Wait...
+ 6. Wait...
- 6. `vagrant ssh` and you have a working box!
+ 7. `vagrant ssh` and you have a working box!

 You can also add in `192.168.33.10 projecto` into your /etc/hosts file so you can access projecto directly via http://projecto on your host machine.